 I come by my love of words honestly.
 I grew up the child of a bibliophile who read late into the night and had cards to every library system within a one hour radius of our house (she still does) and a college professor of photography.
 I am also an amateur photographer; the photos used on the cover of my husband’s first book and website here are mine.
 I am lucky to spend my days writing, reading, or sharing my love of words with college students and colleagues who feel the same.

 I also write creative nonfiction.
 I write a column for the Huffington Post called The Geek’s Guide to the Writing Life for all of us writing geeks—people who love writing– trying to fit writing in around the margins of busy lives and to stay inspired.
-I’m writing a book about the same subject.
+Bloomsbury will publish The Geek’s Guide to the Writing Life: An Instructional Memoir for Prose Writers this December.
+You can pre-order it now here and get it just in time for the holidays.
 I’ve also published a number of essays about family life and about being a woman, writer, teacher and mother in the twenty first century.

 I share my life with my partner, the writer John Vanderslice, two sons and an assortment of pets in a century old American Foursquare in Conway, Arkansas.
 My two dogs, Mario and Asuna often keep me company when I write.
 My family and my passions consume most of my life but when they aren’t, you can find me snapping a photo or searching out a flea market or antiques shop, for in addition to words, I guess I am also, as my novels and my home and my hobbies suggest, I am also a lover of old things and beautiful things, which are often, to me, one and the same.